akshajkumarv/BadNets/README.md

 # Advanced BadNets

-BadNets used in the paper are made pulic in this repo.
+BadNets used in the paper are made public in this repo.